What to expect from the services at Grace Lutheran…

 We use Lutheran Service Book.
 We rotate seasonally between Divine Services 1, 3, and 4.
 We offer the Lord’s Supper at every Divine Service.

 We insert a “Catechism Time” between the Gospel Reading and the Hymn of the Day.
-This allows us to catechize and re-catechize both children and adults in the basics of the faith.
+This allows us to catechize and re-catechize both children and adults in the basics of the Christian faith from Martin Luther’s Small Catechism.